WebOfWorlds/WoWAPI/specification/OpenSpatialWorld/README.md

 ## Core Requirements and Feature

-Open continuous spatial experience and session for a given device and User-Agent (US)
+Open continuous spatial experience and session for a given device and User-Agent/browser (UA)

 | Requirements | Feature | Description |
 | --- | --- | --- |